Borsdata-Sweden/ExcelPlugin/README.md

 If you dont have Dynamic Array then use the ExcelPluginSamples.xlsx.
 If you open ExcelPluginSamples_DynamicArray.xlsx and see all functions like {=BD_INSTRUMENTS()} then you missing Dynamic Array and need the other file.
 [Microsoft page about backward compatibility](https://support.microsoft.com/en-us/office/dynamic-array-formulas-in-non-dynamic-aware-excel-696e164e-306b-4282-ae9d-aa88f5502fa2)
+## VBA/Macro Support
+Börsdata Excel plugin has poor support for VBA and Macro.
+The new Börsdata functions is not built or tested for VBA.
+Please use pure Excel formulas with Börsdata Excel plugin.

 ## API Key
 If you dont have an API KEY you need to Apply for it on Börsdata MyPage.